joshuvavinith/AI_ChatBot/README.md

 ## ✨ Key Features

-- 🧠 **ML-based chatbot** using ChatterBot and NLTK
+- 🔍 **Pattern matching chatbot** using simple but effective techniques
 - 💬 **Interactive GUI** built with Tkinter
-- 📥 **Automatically downloads Kaggle dataset**
-- 🔁 Trains on real conversation data at runtime
+- 📥 **Kaggle dataset integration** with automatic download
+- 📝 **Fallback to local dialog dataset** if Kaggle is unavailable
+- 🔁 Supports exact and partial matching for better responses
-- ⚡ Lightweight, no external GUI dependencies required
+- ⚡ Lightweight with minimal external dependencies
-- 🧩 Fallback to sample data if dataset isn't found
+- 🧩 Easily extensible by adding more dialog patterns

 ---

 ## 🛠️ Technologies Used

-- **Python 3.6–3.8** (recommended for ChatterBot)
+- **Python 3.x** – Works with any modern Python version
 - **Tkinter** – Built-in GUI framework
-- **ChatterBot** – Conversational AI library
-- **NLTK** – Natural language processing
 - **KaggleHub** – For downloading Kaggle datasets
+- **CSV** – For reading dialog data
+- **Random** – For selecting varied responses
 - **Git** – For version control

-> ⚠️ ChatterBot may not work properly with Python ≥3.9.
-Stick to Python 3.6–3.8 for stability.
+> ✅ This implementation uses minimal external dependencies, with KaggleHub being the only non-standard library required.
+The core functionality works even without internet access by falling back to local data.

 ---